School integration in the United States: University of Mississippi 1962

-After a fiery speech from Ross Barnett at an Ole Miss football game that some refer to as “a call to arms”, white segregationists flooded the University of Mississippi campus and exploding into riots on September 30, 1962.
+After a fiery speech from Ross Barnett at an Ole Miss football game that some refer to as "a call to arms", white segregationists flooded the University of Mississippi campus and exploding into riots on September 30, 1962.
 The rioters were protesting the presence of James Meredith after he was granted admission to the university from legal battle he won with the help of the NAACP.
 Authoritative officials had been stationed on the campus, but little was done to effectively control the crowd.
-By morning, two civilians were dead and several injured.
+By morning, two civilians were dead and 160 U.S. Marshals were injured, including 28 who were shot.
 No rioters and federal officers died in the event.

-President John F. Kennedy ordered the federalized Mississippi National Guard and federal troops to the campus as a result of the fatal riots to prevent any more violence and carry out the federal ruling for James Meredith to be able to register at the University.
-In an interview with NPR Bishop Duncan Gray Jr., who was there when the violence erupted said,‘” It was a horrible thing, and I'm sorry we had to go through that, but it certainly marked a very definite turning point.
-And maybe a learning experience for some people, I think even the ardent segregationists didn't want to see violence like that again”’.
+President John F. Kennedy ordered thousands of federalized Mississippi National Guard and federal troops to the campus as a result of the fatal riots to prevent any more violence and carry out the federal ruling for James Meredith to be able to register at the university.
+In an interview with NPR Bishop Duncan M. Gray Jr., who was there when the violence erupted said,'"It was a horrible thing, and I'm sorry we had to go through that, but it certainly marked a very definite turning point.
+And maybe a learning experience for some people, I think even the ardent segregationists didn't want to see violence like that again"'.
 Perhaps making this event extremely vital to civil right movement and it aims to change the mentality of segregationists and the movements calls for nonviolence.
 Escorted by federal marshals, U.S. Air Force veteran James Meredith was able to register for classes and be the first black student to graduate in 1963.